 This option is for those who wish to record an event themselves.
 An easy way to do this is to check out a digital camcorder (such as a Flip camera) and a tripod from the TRC and have someone who is attending the event, such as a graduate student, record the event.
 Most small handheld camcorders record in a format that requires some post-processing to make the recording downloadable via the web.
-In some limited cases, Education IT can help post-process a video and compress it so it is small enough to be placed on a web server, and we can place it on one of our servers and send you a link.
+In most cases, Education IT (i.e. Bob Evans) can help post-process your video and compress it so it is small enough to be placed on a web server, and we can place it on one of our servers and send you a link.

 The video and audio quality of most digital camcorders is good.
 A “Flip” video camcorder (available in the TRC) can record about one hour of video/audio using about one GB of disk space per hour.